-Space-air-ground integrated networks (SAGINs) emerged as a promising solution to ensure ubiquitous and low-cost connectivity around the globe.
-Due to their design, flying infrastructure (e.g., satellites, high altitude platforms (HAPs), unmanned aerial vehicles (UAVs)), combined with the terrestrial one, are deployed as one coordinated system to provide high network connectivity in remote and inaccessible areas.
-SAGINs are also envisioned to support damaged terrestrial infrastructure after a natural disaster, and to extend the network coverage during emergencies and temporary events.
-Moreover, SAGINs can provide additional backhaul resources to offload backhauling traffic from the terrestrial network.
-SAGINs also have better energy efficiency compared to traditional terrestrial networks.
-In particular, satellites and HAPs are generally exposed to consistent solar radiations, which ensures a constant supply of green energy.
+Space-air-ground integrated networks (SAGINs) have emerged as a promising solution for ensuring ubiquitous and cost-effective connectivity globally.
+In their design, flying infrastructure such as satellites, high altitude platforms (HAPs), and unmanned aerial vehicles (UAVs) collaborate with the terrestrial network to form a coordinated system.
+This integration aims to deliver high network connectivity, particularly in remote and inaccessible areas~\cite{zhang2023HAP,ndiaye2022age}.
+SAGINs are envisioned to provide support for damaged terrestrial infrastructure after natural disasters and to extend network coverage during emergencies and temporary events.
+Additionally, they can offer backhaul resources, helping to offload traffic from terrestrial networks.
+SAGINs also exhibit superior energy efficiency compared to traditional terrestrial networks.
+Satellites and HAPs, in particular, benefit from consistent solar radiation, which ensures a constant supply of green energy.

-Nevertheless, the deployment of SAGINs poses several technical challenges, such as resource allocation, network management and mobility aspects~\cite{liu2018space}.
-Although these problems were addressed for standalone spacial/aerial networks and for terrestrial systems, there are still many unanswered questions in combined multi-layered systems.
-First, compared to traditional networks, SAGINs serve a larger number of users.
-Thus, the global users' dynamics change very frequently.
-This requires fast convergence algorithms to ensure rapid resource allocation.
-Second, due to the heterogeneous nature of SAGINs, it is important to provide customized resource allocation approaches that adapt with the multi-layered network structure of SAGINs.
-Therefore, fully distributed mechanisms that do not require coordination and high computational resources are desired.